 To download a copy of the Application Forms, click here.

-A limited number of graduate assistantships are available on a competitive basis to qualified graduate students enrolled in one of the master's degree programs in the Department.
-In the past, assistantships have been awarded predominantly to graduate students who were able to teach one of the languages of instruction in the Department, in particular Spanish, French, or Japanese .
-Assistants receive a modest stipend, but tuition or half-tuition waiver scholarships cover much of the cost of tuition and fees (see section on Tuition and Fee Waiver Scholarships below) and the cost of living in Terre Haute is relatively low.
+A limited number of graduate assistantships comprised of a stipend and tuition waivers are available on a competitive basis to qualified graduate students enrolled in one of the master's degree programs in the Department.
+In the past, graduate assistantships have been awarded predominantly to graduate students who were able to teach one of the languages of instruction in the Department.
+Graduate assistants receive a modest stipend and tuition waiver.
+While generous, the stipend does not cover books or some university fees.
+The tuition waiver covers much of the cost of tuition.

-Students must have completed requirements for the baccalaureate degree, be accepted into a master's degree program in the Department (although acceptance into another ISU program is possible in rare instances), and must be enrolled for at least 9 credit hours--6 credit hours if teaching 2 courses-- and for no more than 12 credit hours per semester.
-The standard credit-hour load for graduate assistants in the Department is 9 hours per semester.
+Students who receive a Graduate Assistantship must have completed requirements for the baccalaureate degree, be accepted into a master's degree program in the Department and must be enrolled in at least 9 credit hours and no more than 12 credit hours per semester.
 Assistantships are not awarded for more than 4 semesters.

 a.
 An overall undergraduate grade point average of 3.00 or higher on a 4.00 scale from a regionally accredited institution, or